-Adult Day Care - A center that offers social, recreational and health-related services to individuals in a protective setting who cannot be left alone during the day because of health care and social need, confusion or disability

-Area Agency on Aging - Under the Older Americans Act, the Administration on Aging distributes funds for various aging programs through state agencies on aging which in turn fund local agencies on aging.
-Area Agencies on Aging address the concerns of older Americans at the local level.

-Assisted Living Facilities - A facility that provides a combination of housing and personalized health care in a professionally managed group setting designed to respond to the individual needs of persons who require assistance with the activities of daily living.

-Assistive Technology - Any service or tool that helps the elderly or disabled do the activities they have always done but must now do differently.
-These tools are also sometimes called "adaptive devices."

-Assisted Transportation - Provides personal and physical assistance to individuals who are dependent on others to reach and use community resources.

-Circuit Breaker - A state program that may provide a one time grant to seniors who meet income guidelines, are residents of the State of Illinois and paid property tax, mobile home tax, rent, or charges to a nursing, retirement, or shelter care home that was subject to property taxes.

-Congregate Meals - These meal programs provide older individuals with free or low cost, nutritionally sound meals served five days a week in easily accessible locations.
-These meals promote better health through improved nutrition, daily activities and socialization for participants which helps reduce the isolation of older adults.
+of supportive home and community-based services to older persons and their caregivers.
+The AoA administers the Older Americans Act.

+- Adult Day Care A center that offers social, recreational and health-related services to individuals in a protective setting who cannot be left alone during the day because of health care and social need, confusion or disability - Area Agency on Aging Under the Older Americans Act, the Administration on Aging distributes funds for various aging programs through state agencies on aging which in turn fund local agencies on aging.
+Area Agencies on Aging address the concerns of older Americans at the local level. - Assisted Living Facilities A facility that provides a combination of housing and personalized health care in a professionally managed group setting designed to respond to the individual needs of persons who require assistance with the activities of daily living. - Assistive Technology Any service or tool that helps the elderly or disabled do the activities they have always done but must now do differently.
+These tools are also sometimes called "adaptive devices." - Assisted Transportation Provides personal and physical assistance to individuals who are dependent on others to reach and use community resources. - Circuit Breaker A state program which may provide a one time grant to seniors who meet income guidelines, are residents of the State of Illinois and paid property tax, mobile home tax, rent, or charges to a nursing, retirement, or shelter care home that was subject to property taxes. - Congregate Meals These meal programs provide older individuals with free or low cost, nutritionally sound meals served five days a week in easily accessible locations.
+These meals promote better health through improved nutrition, daily activities and socialization for participants which helps reduce the isolation of older persons.